ryedin/site/_integrations/travis-ci.md

     CONVOX_HOST=console.convox.com
     CONVOX_PASSWORD=<deploy key>

-To generate a **deploy key**, log into your account at [console.convox.com](https://console.convox.com), select the appropriate organization, switch to the "Access" tab, and scroll down to the "Deploy Keys" section.
+To generate a **deploy key**, log into your account at [console.convox.com](https://console.convox.com), select the appropriate organization, switch to the "Members" tab, and scroll down to the "Deploy Keys" section.

 ### Authenticating directly with a Rack